-Why did soldiers cast lots
+Why did they cast lots?

 Question: Why did Roman soldiers cast lots for the clothes of Jesus?

-Answer: The practice of casting lots is actually mentioned several times in the Bible (Leviticus 16:8, Proverbs 16:33, 18:18, Acts 1:24 - 26, etc.).
+Answer: According to the Bible several people have cast lots (Leviticus 16:8, Proverbs 16:33, 18:18, Acts 1:24 - 26, etc.).
 Its main use was to render a decision not biased and based on human choice but letting God decide the matter (e.g. the selection of a replacement for Judas - Acts 1:24 - 26).

 After Jesus went to Pontius Pilate, he again was forced to wear expensive clothing in mockery.
 The Bible is unclear whether or not this was the same garment previously used to mock him.
-Jesus received his own clothes back after his torture by the Roman military.
+He received his own clothes back after his torture by the Roman military.